-- 2. Calculate the distance between class n -1 and other classes; - 3.
-Merge rows i1, j1 in the initial distance matrix D0 into a new row, and columns i1, j1 into a new column, the number of classes is reduced by one.
-We can get the new distance matrix D1. - 4.
-Repeat steps (2) (3) and (4) until n samples are clustered into one class. - 5.
+Calculate the distance between class n -1 and other classes;

+Merge rows i1, j1 in the initial distance matrix D0 into new row, and columns i1, j1 into new column, the number of classes is reduced by one.
+We can get the new distance matrix D1.

+Repeat steps (2) (3) and (4) until n samples are clustered into one class.

 The clustering process was made into a cluster analysis diagram.
-The original samples were screened according to the cluster analysis diagram to eliminate the samples that did not meet the requirements [1].
+And the original samples were screened according to the cluster analysis diagram to eliminate the samples that did not meet the requirements[1].

-3.2.
-Factor Analysis
+3-2-Factor analysis

 Factor analysis assumes that relationships within a set of variables reflect correlations with a smaller number of underlying factors.
 The main applications of factor analytical techniques are to diminish the number of variables and to distinguish structure in the relationships between variables, or to classify them [1].
 A special feature of this technique is that it extracts factors or principal components which are linear combinations of all variables that can explain the maximum of total variance successively.
 Thus the first factor explains the maximum variance; the remaining factors define the maximum of the residual variability.
 The factors extracted are uncorrelated or orthogonal to each other.
-The variances extracted by the factors are called the eigenvalues.
-Since the first factor explains maximum variance it has the highest eigenvalue.
-The sum of the values of all factors will be equal to the total number of variables [1].
+The variances extracted by the factors are called the eigen values.
+Since the first factor explains maximum variance it has the highest eigen value.
+The sum of eigen values of all factors will be equal to the total number of variables [1].

-3.2.
-Fractal Number-Size (N-S) Model
+3-3-Fractal number-size (N-S) model